jimmmmmmmmmmmy/stock-data-realtime/README.md

 - Optional authentication for extended data access
 - Pandas DataFrame output for easy data manipulation and analysis

+## Required Libraries
+This script relies on the following Python libraries that are not included in the base Python installation:

+pandas: For data manipulation and analysis
+websocket-client: For WebSocket connections
+requests: For making HTTP requests

 ## Usage

 The main script is `stock_data.py`.
 Here are some examples of how to use it: